gi-bielefeld/plast/clowm/output.md

 Query <id>:
 ```

-In the raw output file *<id>* is simply a number.
+In the raw output file *&lt;id&gt;* is simply a number.
 In the annotated output file, it is the original FASTA header of the corresponding query sequence, e.g.:

 ```text
 Query unknown_sequence_001: